NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/azuread.md

    - `GroupMember.Read.All`

 {{<Aside type="note">}}
-More narrow permissions may be used, however this is the set of permissions that are tested and supported by Cloudflare.
+More narrow permissions may be used, however this is the set of permissions that are tested and supported by Khulnasoft.
 {{</Aside>}}

 5. Once all seven permissions are enabled, select **Add permissions**.